fau-klue/clmaths/topics/02-logic.md

 # Predicate Logic

 Logic as a formal system can be used by linguistics compare and analyze natural language.
 This formal system can be defined very clearly and thus be also used in computer science, for example: In the field of Artificial Intelligence formal logic can be used for reasoning.
-We will look at some basic logic formalims and then briefly look at Lambda calculus.
+We will look at some basic logic formalism and then briefly look at Lambda calculus.

 ## Introduction